Global Bandits: Regret Analysis of the WAGP

-Theorem \ref{thm:onestepregret} proves that the expected loss incurred in one-step by the greedy policy goes to zero with time and also bounds the expected loss that will be incurred at any time step $t$.\footnote{The asymptotic notation is only used for a succinct representation, to hide the constants and highlight the time dependence.
-This bound holds not just asymptotically but for any finite $t$.} This is a \emph{worst-case} bound in the sense that it does not depend on $\theta_{*}$.
-Using this result, we derive the worst-case regret bound in the next theorem.
+Theorem \ref{thm:onestepregret} proves that the expected one-step regret of the WAGP converges to zero.\footnote{The asymptotic notation is only used for a succinct representation, to hide the constants and highlight the time dependence.
+This bound holds not just asymptotically but for any finite $t$.} This is a \emph{worst-case} bound in the sense that it holds for any $\theta_{*}$.
+Using this result, we derive the following worst-case regret bound for the WAGP.

 \begin{theorem} Under Assumption \ref{ass:holder}, the worst-case regret of WAGP is